DyloG783/api-project/README.txt

 Rate Limiting:
 Using 'express-rate-limit' package to limit ip addresses to 1000 requests per day

-Use of Tokens: Issue short-lived access tokens and refresh tokens for authentication, and implement token revocation mechanisms to invalidate tokens if compromised or no longer needed.

 Logging and Monitoring:
 Using 'Morgan' package for logging request data